squidney541/MATH545/_sources/index.md

 ## Learning Goals

-* Summarize properties and constructions of matrix decompositions LU, QR and SVD
+* Summarize properties and constructions of matrix decompositions LU, QR, Cholesky and SVD
 * Perform matrix computations using mathematical software Python, SciPy and Jupyter
 * Compute solutions of linear systems of equations using matrix decompositions
 * Compute least squares approximations of linear systems of equations using matrix decompositions
-* Approximate eigenvalues of matrices using iterative methods
+* Eigenvalues of matrices.
-* Analyze digital signals using the discrete Fourier transform
+* The Fourier transform.
+* Iterative methods for linear systems and eigenpairs.

 ## License